 To see c64unit in action, please visit examples repository: https://bitbucket.org/Commocore/c64unit-examples.

-- uses macros so writing tests requires only few lines of test code, and hides internal framework's mechanisms
+- uses macros so writing tests require only a few lines of test code, and hides internal framework's mechanisms

 - no variables used on zero-page, so a code can be tested freely

 - most common cross-assemblers supported so far and opened to an extension

 - you can examine your function against different conditions - use Data Sets to initialize any number of conditions on fly like zero page addresses, other memory locations or just by passing A, X, Y registers

 - forget about writing assertions over and over again for each case, Data Sets allow not only to initialize, but also to assert multiple set of data dynamically, up to 256 byte values per table, or 128 word values per table

 - you can mock methods, which means you can test your code in isolation, create stubs, skip loading data from disk and much more

 - you can assert not only values or memory addresses, but also flag statuses like carry flag, negative flag (support for both, signed and unsigned values) and so on